Ditectrev/DP-203/README.md

 ![Question 193](images/question193.jpg)

 - [x] To Pipeline1, add: Get Metadata activity.
-Box 2: Dynamic content.
+For Dataflow1, set the core count by using: Dynamic content.
 - [ ] To Pipeline1, add: Get Metadata activity.
-Box 2: Parameters.
+For Dataflow1, set the core count by using: Parameters.
 - [ ] To Pipeline1, add: If Condition activity.
-Box 2: Parameters.
+For Dataflow1, set the core count by using: Parameters.
 - [ ] To Pipeline1, add: custom activity.
-Box 2: User properties.
+For Dataflow1, set the core count by using: User properties.

 ### You have an enterprise data warehouse in Azure Synapse Analytics.
 Using PolyBase, you create an external table named [Ext].[Items] to query Parquet files stored in Azure Data Lake Storage Gen2 without importing the data to the data warehouse.
 The external table has three columns.You discover that the Parquet files have a fourth column named ItemID.
 Which command should you run to add the ItemID column to the external table?